 We call the maximum distance at which the interfering signal can be sensed by the IEEE~802.11p transmitter as \textit{protected range} and denote it as $\dmaxx=\Loss^{-1}(\Prminx)$, where $\Prminx$ is the minimum received power to set the channel as busy.
-The area from $\du-\dmaxx$ and $\du+\dmaxx$ is called \textit{protected area} (see Fig.~\ref{Fig:AnalysisScenariob}).
-A transmission from an LTE-V2X node in the protected area is sensed by the IEEE~802.11p transmitter during the carrier sense procedure; thus, if the main LTE-V2X interferer during the current TTI is within the protected area, then the IEEE 802.11p station will defer its transmission.
+The area from $\du-\dmaxx$ to $\du+\dmaxx$ is called \textit{protected area} (see Fig.~\ref{Fig:AnalysisScenariob}).
+A transmission from an LTE-V2X node in the protected area is detected by the IEEE~802.11p transmitter during the carrier sense procedure; hence, in the case the main LTE-V2X interferer of the current TTI is within the protected area, the IEEE 802.11p station defers its transmission.

-Depending on the position of the main LTE-V2X interferer in the current TTI and the instant when the IEEE 802.11p transmission ends, three cases are possible: (i) the LTE-V2X interferer is within the protected area, in which case the transmission is deferred to the first TTI during which the main LTE-V2X interferer is outside the protected area; this event occurs with probability $\Psensed$ and causes a \ac{PRP} equal to $\PRRbusy$; (ii) the LTE-V2X interferer is outside the protected area and the IEEE 802.11p transmission ends within the current TTI; this event occurs with probability $\Pnotswithin$ and causes a \ac{PRP} equal to $\PRRcurrent$; and (iii) the LTE-V2X interferer is outside the protected area and the IEEE 802.11p transmission ends in the subsequent TTI; this event occurs with probability $\Pnotscross$ and causes a \ac{PRP} equal to $\PRRsubseq$.
-For the law of total probability, it is
+Depending on the position of the main LTE-V2X interferer in the current TTI and the instant when the IEEE 802.11p transmission ends (same or subsequent TTI), three cases are possible: (i) the LTE-V2X interferer is within the protected area, in which case the transmission is deferred to the first TTI during which the main LTE-V2X interferer is outside the protected area; this event occurs with probability $\Psensed$ and causes a \ac{PRP} equal to $\PRRbusy$; (ii) the LTE-V2X interferer is outside the protected area and the IEEE 802.11p transmission ends within the current TTI; this event occurs with probability $\Pnotswithin$ and causes a \ac{PRP} equal to $\PRRcurrent$; and (iii) the LTE-V2X interferer is outside the protected area and the IEEE 802.11p transmission ends in the subsequent TTI; this event occurs with probability $\Pnotscross$ and causes a \ac{PRP} equal to $\PRRsubseq$.
+By the law of total probability, it is